-POTENTIAL N IMPACT NEGATIVE ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS 38 EXECUTING AGENCY SUPERVISING AGENCY DETAILED DESIGN/ PRE-CONSTRUCTION MOBILISATION STAGE Road traffic safet ty The bid documents will require a Traffic Management Plan (TMP) to be developed by Contractor.
-For each haul route, the TMP will need to include measure to address: Layout plans; Vehicle traffic; Pedestrian traffic; Commercial marine traffic; Sensitive receptors (management near and consultation with) such as schools, residential dwellings, markets, churches, etc.); Management of increased heavy load traffic associated with transportation from the port.
-The TMP will also cover for temporary road disruption during road construction including temporary accessways.
-The TMP should follow the guidelines set in the Safe Traffic Controls for Road Works Field Guide (www.works.gov.pg/files/roads-bridges/IF003_PNGFieldGuide.pdf) and adapted for the works.
+POTENTIAL NEGATIVE IMPACT ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS EXECUTING AGENCY SUPERVISING AGENCY DETAILED DESIGN/ PRE-CO NSTRUCTION MOBILISATION STAGE NSTRUCTION MOBILISATION STAGE The bid documents will require a Traffic Management Plan (TMP) to be developed by the Contractor.
+For each haul route, the TMP will need to include measures to address Layout plans, Vehicle traffic, Pedestrian traffic, Commercial marine traffic, and Sensitive receptors (management near and consultation with) such as schools, residential dwellings, markets, churches, etc.); Management of increased heavy load traffic associated with transportation from the port.
+The TMP will also cover temporary road disruption during road construction, including temporary accessways.
+The TMP should follow the guidelines set in the Safe Traffic Controls for Road Works Field Guide (www.works.gov.pg/files/roads-bridges/IF003_PNGFieldGuide.pdf) and adapt to the works.
 The TMP will be included as an annex to the CESMP.
-The TMP shall include the name, address, and telephone number of the person responsible for the safekeeping of the works, or any change thereto, shall also be notified.
-TMP shall include details of key routes, site entry and exit layout, use of signage and flag operators (including night-time safety), and personnel protective equipment to be worn by workers (e.g. high visibility vests).
+The TMP shall include the name, address, and telephone number of the person responsible for the safekeeping of the work, or any change thereto shall also be notified.
+TMP shall include details of key routes, site entry and exit layout, use of signage and flag operators (including night-time safety), and personnel protective equipment to be worn by workers (e.g., high-visibility vests).
 The TMP should consider that the transport of material or equipment may likely impact normal pedestrian and vehicle traffic or pose an increased safety hazard, consideration should be given to moving these items during off-peak times.
-The TMP will also detail specific safety and traffic management measures required around sensitive receptors.
+The TMP will also detail specific safety and traffic management measures required around sensitive receptors, including the transportation All location related to work All haulage routes and along project affected roads Access road to Quarry C Minimal (requirement of bidding documents) Contractor SIRAP2 PST/MCA/ Supervision Engineer of materials from Quarry C to the project site.
 These measures should be developed in consultation with individual landowners and property managers (e.g. school principals, hospital management, and church leaders) as required.
-All location related to works All haulage routes and along project affected roads Minimal (requirement of bidding documents) Contractor SIRAP2 PST/MCA/ Supervision Engineer